DovetailSoftware/sdk-docs/docfx_project/articles/feature-guide.md

 * Multi-threading.
 All .NET objects, when called from a COM client, are seen as 'Free-Threaded', 'Multi-Threaded Apartment' (MTA), or 'Both'.
 Previous products were either 'Apartment' or 'Single-Threaded Apartment' which could cause blocking in a multi-user system (like a Web Application).
 * The **fcSDK** benefits from the well-designed, well-tested, and high-performing data structures and objects that are provided natively in the .NET Framework Base Class Library (BCL).
 * All major data access used by or through the **fcSDK** uses SQL prepared statements and bind variable support.
-This allows Microsoft™ SQL Server™ and Oracle™ to cache the execution plan of a statement, allowing it to execute faster on subsequent calls.
+This allows Microsoft&trade; SQL Server&trade; and Oracle&trade; to cache the execution plan of a statement, allowing it to execute faster on subsequent calls.
-* Support for batching of SQL INSERT and UPDATE Statements (for Microsoft™ SQL Server™ only)
+* Support for batching of SQL INSERT and UPDATE Statements (for Microsoft&trade; SQL Server&trade; only)
 * Other SQL improvements have been made in the base SQL generated by **fcSDK** More objects are cached than in previous products.
 This allows for faster access and fewer database round-trips.